LabKey/labkey-ui-components/packages/components/docs/localDev.md

     of the `libs-client-local` artifact.
        1. Right click on the name of the alpha package version in the tree on the left and choose `delete` (or use the `Actions > Delete` in the upper right), note that you must be logged in to see this option.

-1. Check on the [TeamCity](https://teamcity.labkey.org) build status and jest test status.
-1. Merge the pull requests for `labkey-ui-components` and any of your related LabKey modules / repos.
-1. Message the Frontend dev room chat that the merge is complete.

 ## Making hotfix patches to a release branch